Please note that as an Amazon Associate I earn from qualifying purchases.

 - Mix the dry ingredients, set aside.

-- Use an electric mixer to blend the wet ingredients.
+- Use an electric mixer or a whisk to blend the wet ingredients.

 - Add the wet ingredients to the dry ingredients.